-Forces loyal to Libya's Government of National Accord said they have seized a new sector near the Islamic State of Iraq and the Levant group's command centre in Sirte.
+Forces loyal to Libya's Government of National Accord (GNA) have said they had seized a new sector near the Islamic State of Iraq and the Levant (ISIL) group's command centre in Sirte.

-The pro-GNA forces have been engaged in a military operation since May 12 to retake the coastal city, which lies 450 kilometres east of Tripoli.
+The pro-GNA forces have been engaged in a military operation since May 12 to retake the coastal city located 450 kilometres east of Tripoli.

 Sirte has been an ISIL stronghold since June last year.
-Last week, United States forces started bombing ISIL positions in Libya.
+Last week, US forces started bombing ISIL positions in Libya.

 The US says it is carrying out the air strikes at the behest of the GNA.

 On Monday, the loyalists said they had seized an area of guest houses close to the Ouagadougou conference centre, the complex from the era of slain leader Muammar Gaddafi where the ISIL fighters have their headquarters.

 Pro-GNA forces entered Sirte in June, but their progress slowed as they were hit back with sniper fire, suicide attacks and car bombings.

 READ MORE: Libya, extremism and the consequences of collapse

 Since Thursday pro-GNA forces have been battling to reach the conference centre.